Who are you? Where do you come from?

 The goal of myOrigins was to give geographically relevant answers to people about their deep ancestry.

 You are a combination of a finite set of clusters, which capture much, if not all, of the texture of human history.
-But most individuals are also a pattern which is a synthesis of distinct threads, crystallized during the Pleistocene, and stitched back together by the welter of the Neolithic revolutions.
-Peeling far enough back all trees turn back upon themselves, as genes flow across the gap and make what was distinct admixed.
-Many of the myOrigins clusters themselves are ancient fusions which have taken upon a new life of their own as signposts of human demographic history.
+But most individuals are also a pattern that is a synthesis of distinct threads, crystallized during the Pleistocene, and stitched back together by the welter of the Neolithic revolutions.
+Peeling far enough back, all trees turn back upon themselves as genes flow across the gap and make what was distinct admixed.
+Many of the myOrigins clusters themselves are ancient fusions that have taken upon a new life of their own as signposts of human demographic history.

 Ultimately this is not a strange tale if you collapse it back to more comprehensible genealogical scales.

-And so it is with the genetic clusters which emerge out of distinct historical events.
-They are reconfigurations of the timeless, and shine a light onto future possibilities.
+And so it is with the genetic clusters that emerge out of distinct historical events.
+They are reconfigurations of the timeless and shine a light onto future possibilities.